aphenriques/quote/README.md

 # quote

 `quote` is a C++ library to get Yahoo!
 Finance data.
-It gets historical data and the latest quotes strings in cvs format.
+It gets historical data and the latest quotes strings in csv format.

 # Source